Components

 • The Configuration Database is the central store of configuration information in the SDP.
 It is the means by which the components communicate with each other and it is implemented using etcd.

 • The Controller Tango device is intended to provide the top-level control of SDP services.
-Presently, it performs the state transitions in response to commands, reports the statuses of SDP components on the components attribute and updates the healthState based on components’ statuses.
+Presently, it performs the state transitions in response to commands, reports the status and versions of the SDP system and its components and updates the healthState based on components’ status.

 • The Processing Controller controls the execution of processing blocks.
 It detects them by monitoring the configuration database.
 To execute a processing block, it requests the deployment of the corresponding script by creating an entry in the configuration database.